Videos

 Certification Exams

-The Seattle Public Library has partnered with Washington State Library to offer free Intuit, Information Technology (IT) Specialist, Microsoft Certified Fundamentals, and Microsoft Office Specialist certification exams as a part of the Microsoft Imagine Academy program to those that currently live, work or attend college in Washington State.
+We have partnered with Washington State Library to offer free Cisco, Entrepreneurship and Small Business, Intuit, Information Technology (IT) Specialist, Microsoft Certified Fundamentals, and Microsoft Office Specialist certification exams as a part of the Microsoft Learn program to those that currently live, work or attend college in Washington State.

 Low-Cost Internet Access